My Name Is: Track listing

-Controversy
+Lawsuit

 Eminem's mother Debbie Mathers filed a $10 million slander lawsuit against him for insinuating that she does drugs in the lyrics "99% of my life I was lied to, I just found out my mom does more dope than I do".

 Eminem also berates his mother in the third verse of the song, with the lyrics "When I was little I used to get so hungry I would throw fits/How you gonna breastfeed me, Mom?!
 You ain't got no tits!"
 Debbie stated in her 2008 book My Son Marshall, My Son Eminem, "This line was horrible and upsetting, because I'd contracted toxemia-blood poisoning when I gave birth to him and hadn't been able to breast-feed."
 The lawsuit was settled in 2001 for $25,000, of which Debbie received only $1,600, after Judge Mark Switalski ruled that $23,354.25 of the $25,000 settlement should go to Fred Gibson, Debbie's former attorney.
 Eminem would later reference this in his 2002 song "Without Me" with the lyrics, "I just settled all my lawsuits, fuck you Debbie!"

 Eminem later felt disillusioned by its immense popularity.
 In 2002, he said "I didn't hate that song when I first made it.
 But the shit that I really, really like, that I put my heart and soul into, I don't get recognized for, like 'The Way I Am.'
 There's a difference between me being funny and me being real.
 I feel like I don't get recognized for my best shit — the shit that's my real, true feelings and emotions."